Enhancing Strawberry Yield Forecasting with Backcasted IoT Sensor Data and Machine Learning: Materials and methods

 The proposed system comprises three key components: data collection, synthetic data generation, and yield forecasting.
 Figure \ref{fig:diagram} illustrates the pipeline of the proposed system.
 IoT sensors were integrated into strawberry production polytunnels for two growing seasons to collect environmental data, including WU, PET, IT, PEH, IH, SM, ST, and PAR.
 These IoT sensors and Met Office data were preprocessed before being applied to the downstream task.

 To address the gap of missing IoT observations for two additional seasons, a synthetic data generation method was proposed using a backcasting approach.
 The backcasting model was designed to replicate the environmental conditions within the polytunnel based on external meteorological observations.
-To train the models in the backcasting approach, real historical (Met Office and sensor) data were sorted in descending chronological order based on timestamps.
-By determining the window size, these historical data were reframed as future data to predict unseen historical values of the polytunnel sensors.
-During inference, the best model was selected to generate synthetic data by inputting Met Office data.
-Finally, a yield forecasting model was developed to combine real and synthetic IoT observations to evaluate the proposed approach
+To train the models in the backcasting approach, real deployed-season Met Office and sensor data were aligned by timestamp.
+For each time index $t$, the observed sensor target was paired with a look-ahead window of archived Met Office observations at $t+1,\ldots,t+k$; throughout Algorithm \ref{alg1}, these indices denote later real-time observations relative to $t$.
+During inference, the best model was selected to generate synthetic data by inputting historical Met Office data from seasons without sensor deployment.
+Finally, a yield forecasting model was developed to combine real and synthetic IoT observations to evaluate the proposed approach.

+The proposed framework is intended for retrospective model training when historical yields are available but sensor deployments began later.
+Thus, future weather observations relative to the reconstructed season are already archived and legitimately available during reconstruction.
+Accordingly, the evaluation in this manuscript should be interpreted as a retrospective assessment of sensor-data augmentation under historical data scarcity, not as a fully prospective hold-out in which the backcasting model is also independent of the designated yield-evaluation year.
+The held-out 2023 yield labels are not used for yield-model training; however, the backcasting stage is calibrated using deployed-season sensor--weather relationships, including 2023 and 2024.